karlkfi/acm-examples/multi-cluster-custom-metric-autoscaling/README.md

 Resources also often share common attributes between multiple clusters or multiple namespaces.

-For example, each resource deployed as part of the zoneprinter workload may need a common `app: zoneprinter` label to aid observability.
+For example, each resource deployed as part of the pubsub-sample workload may need a common `app: pubsub-sample` label to aid observability.

 This example uses Kustomize to render the resources under `config/` and write them to `deploy/`.
 This allows for both differences and similarities between resources deployed to multiple clusters, and lays the ground work for supporting multiple namespaces as well.